-The Southwest Conference of Mayors (SCM) is leading a project to develop a transportation and economic development plan for the Harlem Avenue Corridor.
-The project goal is to develop a comprehensive corridor plan that unites the corridor, its activities and character to make it a more highly-functioning transportation corridor and activity center for the southwest suburbs.
-This planning project is designed to complement, not supersede, the existing plans of corridor communities.The project area runs along Harlem Avenue from 63rd Street on the north to I-80 on the south.
+In 2011, the Southwest Conference of Mayors (SCM) prepared a transportation and economic development plan for the Harlem Avenue Corridor.
+The ultimate goal of the plan is to develop a comprehensive corridor approach that unites the corridor, its activities and character to make it a more highly-functioning transportation corridor and activity center for the southwest suburbs.
+The plan complements, not supersedes, existing plans of corridor communities.The corridor runs along Harlem Avenue from 63rd Street on the north to I-80 on the south.
 It runs through the following communities: Bedford Park, Bridgeview, Burbank, Chicago Ridge, Oak Lawn, Orland Park, Palos Heights, Palos Hills, Tinley Park, and Worth, as well as a portion of the Forest Preserve of Cook County.

 - The Southwest Conference of Mayors concluded the planning project in November 2011.